 RELS 3340 Meditation Techniques

 Theoretical framework for understanding the meditation experience, namely, Jung’s depth psychology, yoga psychology, and Buddhist psychology; training in specific meditation techniques of various religious traditions, including Hatha Yoga, Zen, and the Silence, as well as the self-analysis of dreams.
-Cross listed with PSYC 3340.
+Same as PSYC 3340.
 Three credit hours.

 RELS 3350 Eastern Thought

-Prerequisite: 3 hours of Philosophy, or 3 hours of Religious Studies, or instructor consent.
+Prerequisite: 3 hours of Philosophy, 3 hours of Religious Studies, or instructor consent.
 Survey of the beliefs, practices, and group structures of major Eastern religious and social traditions (including Hinduism, Buddhism, Shintoism, Taoism, and Confucianism).
+Same as PHIL 3350.
 Three credit hours.

 RELS 3360 Philosophy of Religion

-Prerequisite: 3 hours of Philosophy, or 3 hours of Religious Studies, or instructor consent.
+Prerequisite: 3 hours of Philosophy, 3 hours of Religious Studies, or instructor consent.
 Major issues in philosophy of religion including the knowledge of God; the problem of evil, life after death, religious language and experience, and the relationship of faith and reason.
+Same as PHIL 3360.
 Three credit hours.

 RELS 3363 Psychology of Religion